reactchartjs/react-chartjs-2/website/docs/faq/typescript.md

 }
 ```

-The generic being passed is a `ChartType` that can be one of the following values:
+The generic type being passed is a `ChartType` that can be one of the following values:
 `bar`, `line`, `scatter`, `bubble`, `pie`, `doughnut`, `polarArea` or `radar`.